|Survey name||Household Projections in England|

 The usual resident population includes people who reside, or intend to reside, in the country for at least 12 months, whatever their nationality.

-Household estimates are produced by Office for National Statistics (ONS) for England, by local authority and region.
+Household estimates are produced by the ONS for England, by local authority and region.

 Accessibility and clarity